Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls: Introduction

-In this paper, we introduce a model that allows for both individual level and group level unobservables.
+In this paper, we introduce a model that allows for both individual level and group level unobservables, thereby extending the CIC and DSC frameworks to multivariate unobservables in the special case where one dimension operates only at the group level.
+As \cite{torous2024optimal} note, accommodating genuinely multivariate unobservables in a CIC-style setting is difficult; our approach provides a tractable and immediately applicable solution by restricting one factor to be common within groups while preserving the nonseparable structure of \cite{athey2006identification} and \cite{gunsilius2023distributional}.
 Under different data structures, we derive identification of heterogeneous quantile treatment effects on the treated by extending the methods in \cite{athey2006identification} and \cite{gunsilius2023distributional}.
 The changes-in-changes approach in \cite{athey2006identification} works with a small number of groups, whereas we are able to construct an appropriate comparison group to accommodate group level heterogeneity by working with a large number of groups.
-Similarly, for synthetic controls, \cite{gunsilius2023distributional} considers a setting with a small number of time periods, but we require a large number of both the pre- and post-treatment periods;\footnote{Standard synthetic control settings typically assume a large number of pre-treatment periods.} we show that the appropriate synthetic control can be constructed to control for group level heterogeneity using possibly different time periods in which they share comparable group heterogeneity, in spirit to the synthetic difference-in-differences approach in \cite{arkhangelsky2021synthetic}, in contrast to \cite{gunsilius2023distributional} where control groups at the same time period are used; we compare these approaches in more detail in Sections \ref{sec.comp.classical}-\ref{sec.comp.dsc}.
+Similarly, for synthetic controls, \cite{gunsilius2023distributional} considers a setting with a small number of time periods,\footnote{The traditional synthetic control setting requires $T_{0}$, the number of pre-treatment periods, to be large.} but we require a large number of both the pre- and post-treatment periods; we show that the appropriate synthetic control can be constructed to control for group level heterogeneity using possibly different time periods in which they share comparable group heterogeneity, in spirit, similar to the synthetic differences-in-differences approach in \cite{arkhangelsky2021synthetic}, in contrast to \cite{gunsilius2023distributional} where control groups at the same time period are used; we compare these approaches in more detail in Sections \ref{sec.comp.classical}-\ref{sec.comp.dsc}.
+In general, the presence of large numbers of groups and time periods is common in the differences-in-differences and synthetic control literature; a very incomplete list of examples include \cite{li2020statistical}, \cite{athey2021matrix}, \cite{callaway2021difference}, \cite{ferman2021properties} and \cite{arkhangelsky2024causal}.
+Our methods bring group-level unobservables into the nonparametric toolkit in a way that is both theoretically clean and empirically implementable with the data structures already common in the literature.